-4.1.
-Case description
+4.1 Case Description

-The patient is 63-year-old woman with a 5 year history of cervical dystonia who underwent bilateral DBS implantation due to severe disability and poor quality of life, despite repeated botulinum toxin treatment.
-Her surgical procedure involved double targeting of the subthalamic nucleus (STN) and the ventralis oralis posterior nucleus (VoP) using a linear octapolar electrode (Boston Scientific) connected to a rechargeable implanted pulse generator.
-Dystonic head postures and pain improved considerably in the first 2 months post implantation.
+The patient is 63-year-old woman with a five year history of cervical dystonia who underwent bilateral DBS implantation due to severe disability and poor quality of life, despite repeated botulinum toxin treatment.
+Her surgical procedure involved double targeting of the sub-thalamic nucleus (STN) and the ventralis oralis posterior nucleus (VoP) using a linear octapolar electrode (Boston Scientific) connected to a rechargeable implanted pulse generator.
+Dystonic head postures and pain improved considerably in the first two months post implantation.
 A progressive reduction of benefit then followed with persistent head torsion while walking.
 This resulted in renewed disability as the patient once again became unable to walk outside or perform household chores independently.
 Attempts to reprogram her DBS therapy settings involved the activation of different electrode contacts.
 Separate targeting of the left STN or VoP was effective in improving dystonia when walking or sitting down respectively.
 However, their combined activation failed to improve dystonic postures or pain and caused speech disturbances.
 Stimulating the right STN or VoP improved dystonic pain and head posture less effectively than the left side targets.
-Finally, the patient experienced rapid habituation to stimulation, with each setting alteration relieving symptoms for less than 24 h.
+Finally, the patient experienced rapid habituation to stimulation, with each setting alteration relieving symptoms for less than 24 hours.

-4.2.
-Methods and results
+4.2 Methods and Results

 We hypothesized the patient required stimulation in two different left hemispheric targets to achieve full control of her symptoms when sitting down or walking.
 Accordingly, in July 2020 she was offered to be evaluated with a DyNeuMo Mk-1 device which could switch between stimulation programs based on motion state, potentially effective in controlling dystonia both when sitting down or walking.
-It was further hypothesized that regular changes to stimulation program from
+It was further hypothesized that regular changes to stimulation program from everyday activity would help in preventing habituation to therapy.
+Our aim was to use the results of this intervention to optimize the patient's long-term care with an existing CE-marked system.
+The evaluation received humanitarian exemption authorization from the Medicines and Healthcare Products Regulatory Agency (MHRA), and the patient provided signed written consent to be trialled with an externalized DyNeuMo Mk-1.